Frequently Asked Questions About Financial Aid

 How often is my GPA checked for the HOPE Scholarship?

-At the 45, 90 and 135 hour.
-Also each Spring Semester.
-If less than full time for first 45 hours, at the end of third term.
+At the 30, 60, and 120 semester hours.
+Also, each Spring Semester.
+If less than full-time for the first 30 hours, at the end of the third term.
 See the Registrar or Financial Aid Office for more details.

 Yes, if you provide a signed written authorization on the Admissions Application.
 You must have satisfied all verification requirements for the Pell Grant.